ramnes/flask-aggregator/README.rst

 Is it ready for production yet?
 -------------------------------

-Well, read the source code and decide by yourself!
+Not really.

+As of today, Flask-Aggregator executes the aggregated requests in a synchronous manner, which makes it only useful if latency is a real issue and response time is not, and that more than N requests are sent at the same time, where N is maximum number of concurrent requests on user's client.

+Also, it has limitations such has:

+* no automatic caching mechanism browser-side, since it uses a POST request
+* no header support at all for now, which means no cookie, etag, or whatever
+* no other HTTP verb than GET is supported for now

-Chances are high that a lot of corner cases are not handled.
+Last but not least, chances are high that a lot of corner cases are not handled.

 License